thewtex/thesis/introduction/background_and_significance.rst

 rate with histopathological analysis in a second study  [Tang2009a,Tang2005]_.
 These studies also verify that markers traditionally considered for vulnerability such as morphology and composition also increase local stress/strain [Tang2005a]_.
+Similarily, Kock et al. found that MRI derived FSI models of carotid plaque showed elevated first principal stresses at areas of notorius risk [Kock2008]_.
+These FEA studies are not limited to IVUS and MRI microstructure inputs; OCT microstructure and and composition derived model has shown stress extrema at locations known for rupture [Chau2004]_.
 In a sophisticated FEA model derived from 3D IVUS coronary images, Yang et al. found that "cyclic bending, anisotropic material properties, pulsating pressure, plaque structure, and axial stretch may affect critical stress/strain values in coronary plaques from 40% to 400% or more, depending on